-EDF Energy is the UK’s largest producer of low-carbon electricity, meeting around one-fifth of the country’s demand and supplying millions of customers and businesses with electricity and gas.
+EDF is leading the transition to a cleaner, low emission electric future, tackling climate change in the UK and helping Britain reach net zero.
+It is the UK’s largest producer of low-carbon electricity, meeting around one-fifth of the country’s demand and supplying millions of customers with electricity and gas.

-It generates electricity with eight nuclear power stations, more than 30 wind farms, one gas and two coal power stations, as well as with combined heat and power plants.
+It generates low carbon electricity from eight nuclear power stations, more than thirty onshore wind farms and two offshore wind farms, and operates one of Britain’s biggest battery storage units, one gas and one coal power station, EV charge-points, and combined heat and power plants.

-EDF Energy is leading the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C. This will provide low carbon electricity to meet 7% of UK demand.
-The project is already making a positive impact on the local and national economy, British industry, as well as boosting skills and education.
-EDF Energy also invests in a range of low carbon technologies including renewables and battery storage.
-It is applying research and development expertise to improve the performance of existing generation and developing the potential of new technologies.
+EDF is leading the UK's nuclear renaissance with the construction of a new nuclear power station at Hinkley Point C, and plans for new power stations at Sizewell C in Suffolk and Bradwell B in Essex.
+Hinkley Point C will provide low carbon electricity to meet 7% of UK demand.
+The project is already making a positive impact on the local and national economy as well as boosting skills and education.

-EDF Energy is part of EDF Group, the world’s biggest electricity generator.
+EDF in the UK is part of EDF Group, the world’s biggest electricity generator.
 In the UK, the company employs around 13,000 people at locations across England and Scotland.